tobobby/pega-disable-all-rulesets-tracer/README.md

 # pega-disable-all-rulesets-tracer chrome extension
-Chrome extension that adds button "Unselect Pega Rulesets" rulesets for a Tracer Configuration
+Chrome extension that adds a new button called "Unselect Pega Rulesets" for a Tracer settings

 # Usage
 This extension is not yet published to Chrome store yet.
 But the following steps are good to install and use it.